-Therefore, this study has three objectives: a) to assess the effectiveness of a family counseling program aimed at children aged 3-6 with DLD and LT; b) to analyze the differences observed based on whether this intervention is conducted online or in-person; c) to gather feedback on the program from speech therapists and families.
+Therefore, this study has three objectives: a) to assess the effectiveness of a family counseling program aimed at children aged 3 to 6 with DLD and LT; b) to analyze the differences observed based on whether this intervention is conducted online or in-person; c) to gather feedback on the program from speech therapists and families.

-2. Methodology
+Methodology

 This research employs a mixed-methods approach, collecting both quantitative and qualitative data (Dawadi et al., 2021).
 It follows a quasi-experimental pretest-posttest design.
 The participants consist of 17 children with LT or DLD who undergo the program in-person and another 17 children with LT or DLD who participate in the program virtually.
+The six

-The six speech therapists responsible for implementing this intervention have received training in using the program both in-person and online.
+Virtual and In-Person Counseling for Children's Language Development Challenges speech therapists responsible for implementing this intervention have received training in using the program both in-person and online.
 This research has received approval from the Research Ethics Committee for Medicine at Health Area East of the University of Valladolid with protocol number PI 23-3066 NO HCUV.